Sasszem/Jelek/file_format.md

 - parameter: current (double)
 - equation: `i = iset`

+Caveat: it's a current SINK, so current will flow from + to -! (it follows the normal directions for voltage and current)

 ### Short / wire

 - type string: `WIRE`
 - no parameters
 - equation: `u = 0`
-- useful for current-controlled devices
+- useful for current-controlled devices or dummy devices in TWOPORT or RESISTOR analysis

 ### Break / probe

 - type string: `PROBE`
 - no parameters
 - equation: `i = 0`
-- useful for voltage-controlled devices
+- useful for voltage-controlled devices or as dummy devices

 ### Coupled devices